 Question 1: What do you notice about initial appearances?

-Answer: *Looking for something about grey chunks etc. or how the script only doesn’t containg the header etc.
+Answer: *Looking for something about grey chunks etc. or how the script only doesn’t contain the header etc.

 Question 2: What is different between the two file types with respect to where the figure appears?